mikeboensel/mikeboensel.github.io/_posts/2018-03-04-schoolyard-fights.md

 I started going back through my old <a href="https://www.amazon.com/First-Course-Probability-8th/dp/013603313X/">A First Course in Probability textbook</a>.
 It was the only class I've ever had to retake.
 I got a D, then mercifully a C. Going back through I still can't follow some of the formula manipulations.
-Its obvious there's a lot of good stuff in there, its just not accessible.
+It's obvious there's a lot of good stuff in there, it's just not accessible.
 That's frustrating now.
 At the time it was infuriating.
 Yesterday, the top half of this page took me 20 minutes to work through.

 <figure>